-One of the many things that Tesla owners do is drive on the continent.
-There are plenty of Superchargers across most major routes and long journeys are relatively simple, but there is still the need to charge at your destination for those shorter trips around where you stay.
+One of the many things that Tesla owners do is drive across continental Europe.
+There are plenty of Superchargers across most major routes and long journeys are relatively simple, but some still like to charge at their destination.

 WARNING: THIS GUIDE IS ONLY FOR THOSE COMPETENT AT WIRING A PLUG